 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-There are plenty of holiday specials out there in the world but only the rare few achieve classic, annual-part-of-your-family-viewing status.
-In its 44 years of existence, Jim Henson's Emmet Otter's Jug-Band Christmas has taken the slow and steady path from cult appreciation to larger-scale greatness.
+There are plenty of holiday specials out there in the world, but only the rare few achieve classic, annual-part-of-your-family-viewing status.
+In its 46 years of existence, Jim Henson's Emmet Otter's Jug-Band Christmas (now streaming on Peacock) has taken the slow and steady path from cult appreciation to larger-scale greatness.
 While it's certainly still not a special that gets the kind of heavy rotation enjoyed by A Charlie Brown Christmas or Rankin/Bass' Rudolph the Red-Nosed Reindeer, Emmet's following has kept this sweet little otter and his Frogtown Hollow friends near and dear to our hearts.

 Jim Henson's Emmet Otter's Jug-Band Christmas first graced television screens on December 4, 1977, in Canada on the CBC.
 It took a year for it to air on U.S. televisions, premiering on HBO on December 17, 1978.
 At that time, the premium cable channel had approximately 1.5 million subscribers across the country, which meant the special had a very limited audience.
 While repeated on HBO, it wouldn't get a more mainstream airing until December 1980 when ABC got the rights to broadcast a slightly edited version with Kermit the Frog's narration throughout.

-Fans have extolled the virtues of Jim Henson's adaptation of Russell and Lillian Hoban's book over generations, broadening awareness so much that in recent years there have been special edition DVDs, its first official soundtrack in 2017 from Varese Sarabande, and this year, a revised, live musical stage adaptation of the special at The New Victory Theater in New York City.
+Fans have extolled the virtues of Jim Henson's adaptation of Russell and Lillian Hoban's book over generations, broadening awareness so much that in recent years there have been special edition DVDs, its first official soundtrack in 2017 from Varese Sarabande, and a revised, live musical stage adaptation of the special that debuted in 2021 at The New Victory Theater in New York City, and is staged this season for Chicago's The Studebaker Theater.

-To celebrate its special holiday screenings, SYFY WIRE collected stories from several of the film's key players, including Paul Williams (songwriter/composer), Frank Oz (performer of Ma Otter and voice/performer of Chuck), Dave Goelz (voice and performer for Wendell Porcupine/Catfish/Will Possum), Marilyn Sokol (voice of Ma Otter), Cheryl Henson, the daughter of Jim and president of the Jim Henson Foundation, along with Timothy Allen McDonald, the producer/co-book writer for the live stage adaptation, to reminisce about the special which remains a career highlight for each of them.
+Last year, to celebrate its 45th anniversary, SYFY WIRE collected stories from several of the film's key players, including Williams (songwriter/composer), Oz (performer of Ma Otter and voice/performer of Chuck), Goelz (voice and performer for Wendell Porcupine/Catfish/Will Possum), Marilyn Sokol (voice of Ma Otter), Cheryl Henson, the daughter of Jim and president of the Jim Henson Foundation, along with Timothy Allen McDonald, the producer/co-book writer for the live stage adaptation, to reminisce about the special, which remains a career highlight for each of them.

 Henson and the Muppets had been part of Sesame Street since 1969.
 In 1976, The Muppet Show was commissioned by Sir Lew Grade for ATV to be produced in the United Kingdom, and the whole troupe moved to the U.K. to produce the weekly series.